-For most Americans, portion control is the number one killer to the stomach, waistline and hips.
+For most Americans, portion control is the main killer to the stomach, waistline and hips.
 It does not take a dietitian or nutritionist to know that eating excess sugar and empty calories are not good for your overall health.

 There are many recipes and a wide variety of food in a clean and healthy diet with a balance of fruits and vegetables, lean protein sources and nutritious grains and fats.
 Finding the ones that best fit your palate is the bigger challenge.

-Even if you eat healthfully, you can still overeat and have too many calories in the eating surplus column versus the workout deficit column.
-How do you work around the truth that you can't out-work your diet, even if it is a nutritious one?
+Even if you eat healthy, you still can overeat and have too many calories in the eating surplus column versus the workout deficit column.
+How do you work around the truth that you can't outwork your diet, even if it is a nutritious one?
 Here are some tips.

-Plan Your Eats and Eats Your Plan.
-There is an old saying in SEAL Training during training for combat diving missions: "Plan Your Dive and Dive Your Plan."
+Plan your eats and eat your plan.
+There is an old saying in SEAL training during training for combat diving missions: "Plan your dive and dive your plan."
 Same goes for eating.

 You need to have the initiative to plan your meals and then the discipline to stick to that plan without extra grazing, adding second helpings or snacking.
 That is the hard part.

-Actually, working out for an hour a day is the easy part of the Calories in vs. Calorie out equation.
-The hard part is not over-eating the remaining 23 hours of the day.
+Actually, working out for an hour a day is the easy part of the calories in/calories out equation.
+The hard part is not overeating the remaining 23 hours of the day.

-Eat Dinner on a Salad Plate -- Eat Salads on a Dinner Plate.
-Seriously, Americans eat way too much and we all have a habit of "finishing our plates."
+Eat dinner on a salad plate; eat salads on a dinner plate.
+Seriously, Americans eat way too much, and we have a habit of "finishing our plates."

-Record Your Daily Habits.
+Record your daily habits.
 It is easy to sneak in a few extra hundred calories and not even know it.
-Many do this with drinks that are sweetened, an extra spoonful of peanut butter or by snacking on bite sized-candies and cookies that are too easily available.
+Many do this with sweetened drinks, an extra spoonful of peanut butter or by snacking on bite-sized candies and cookies that are too easily available.
 The best thing to do is to keep those things out of sight.
-"Out of sight, out of mind" is helpful in the snacking department.

-Eat Slower and Work For It.
-If you can chew your food longer and take pauses in between bites you can lengthen the time of eating which will allow for your "full trigger" to respond.
+Eat slower and work for it.
+If you can chew your food longer and take pauses between bites, you can lengthen the time of eating.
+That will allow for your "full trigger" to respond.
 It typically takes about 20 minutes to feel full.
 Many of us overeat in 20 minutes, then feel stuffed.

 Try to avoid the "overfed" state and just get to the "not hungry anymore" state.
 Also consider working for your foods and snacks.
 Food that you need to peel, crack open and work for are great options.
 Crab, lobster, shrimp, nuts, beans, oranges and pistachios are good examples.

 Breaking habits is never easy, but with some of these easy-to-implement life hacks, you may find that the road to eating less is less bumpy.
-Combine the eating smaller meals of good nutritious food along with increasing your activity level, and you will be well on your way to creating that daily caloric deficit needed to lose more weight steadily over time.
+Combine eating smaller meals of good nutritious food along with increasing your activity level, and you will be well on your way to creating that daily caloric deficit needed to lose more weight steadily.